-MARTIN T. SMITH, Esq., M.P., Deputy-Chairman.
-ONE-THIRD of the Premium on Insurances of 500l. and upwards, for the whole term of life, may remain as a debt upon the Policy, to be paid off at convenience; or the Di-rectors will lend sums of 50l. and upwards, on the sceurity of Policies effected with this Company for the whole term of life, when they have acquired an adequate value.
+ONE-THIRD of the Premium on Insurances of 500l. and upwards, for the whole term of life, may remain as a debt upon the Policy, to be paid off at convenience; or the Directors will lend sums of 50l. and upwards, on the security of Policies effected with this Company for the whole term of life, when they have acquired an adequate value.

 FOUR-FIFTHS, or 80 per cent. of the Profits are assigned to Policies every fifth year, and may be applied to increase the sum insured, to an immediate payment in cash, or to the reduction and ultimate extinction of future Premiums.
-At the fifth appropriation of profits for the five years ter-minating January 31, 1856, a reversionary bonus was de-clared of 1l.
-10s. per cent. on the sums insured, and subsist-ing additions for every premium paid during the five years.
+At the fifth appropriation of profits for the five years terminating January 31, 1856, a reversionary bonus was declared of 1l.
+10s. per cent. on the sums insured, and subsisting additions for every premium paid during the five years.
 This bonus, on policies of the longest duration, exceeds 2l.
 5s. per cent. per annum on the original sums insured, and increases a policy of 1000l. to 1638l.
-Proposals for insurances may be made at the chief office, as above; at the brauch office, 16, Pall Mall, London; or to any of the agents throughout the kingdom.